-The IMAX® Movie, Grand Canyon: The Hidden Secrets plays on the giant 6 story screen and features exciting scenery and excellent photography, plus an incredible sound system that can hold the attention of any age.
+The IMAX® Movie, Grand Canyon: Rivers of Time plays on the giant 6 story screen and features exciting scenery and excellent photography, plus an incredible sound system that can hold the attention of any age.
 All ages will be thrilled sitting in the air conditioned theater with this adventurous film.

 The Grand Canyon Railway